German auxiliary cruiser Thor: July 1940

 Two days later on 9 July, Thor intercepted the Belgian freighter Bruges, bound for Freetown with 7000 LT of wheat.
 Bruges was scuttled and its crew of 44 was taken aboard Thor.
-On 14 July, Thor stopped Gracefield another British freighter carrying 7000 LT of wheat and bran from Montevideo.
+On 14 July, Thor stopped Gracefield, another British freighter, carrying 7000 LT of wheat and bran from Montevideo.
 The 36-man crew was taken prisoner and two torpedoes were fired at the ship, one hit and the other circled the ship until it ran out of fuel; the ship was sunk by gunfire.

 On 16 July Thor spotted a large plume of smoke from the British freighter Wendover (5,489 GRT) carrying coal to Buenos Aires.
 Thor approached by hiding in the smoke plume and opened fire without warning, as Wendover was seen to have two guns at the stern.
 Wendover was hit by several shells and set on fire.
-The wireless operator began sending "QQQQ" and one of the crew was seen running towards one of the guns at the stern.
-Another salvo hit the wireless cabin and killed the operator and with the fires spreading, the captain stopped the ship.
+The wireless operator began sending "QQQQ" and a crewman was seen running towards the guns at the stern.
+Another salvo hit the wireless cabin, killed the operator and with the fires spreading, the captain stopped the ship.
 Kahler sent a boarding party over that set demolition charges.
-When the charges detonated Wendover capsized and she was sunk by gunfire.
+Wendover capsized when the charges detonated, then was finished off by gunfire.
 Two members of the crew were killed in the attack, 37 were taken prisoner, two of whom were mortally wounded and died on board Thor, being buried at sea.